ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 ### Which algorithm should I choose ?

+Both work only on inputs of power of 2 (e.g., 256, 512, 1024).

 Radix 2 is faster for small NTTs.
 A small NTT would be around logN = 16 and batch size 1.
-Its also more suited for inputs which are power of 2 (e.g., 256, 512, 1024).
 Radix 2 won't necessarily perform better for smaller `logn` with larger batches.

-Mixed radix on the other hand better for larger NTTs with larger input sizes which are not necessarily power of 2.
+Mixed radix on the other hand better for larger NTTs with larger input sizes.

 Performance really depends on logn size, batch size, ordering, inverse, coset, coeff-field and which GPU you are using.